djav1985/v-wordpress-plugin-updater/README.md

 ## 🎗 License

-This project is protected under the [MIT License](https://github.com/djav1985/v-chatgpt-editor/blob/main/LICENSE) License.
+This project is licensed under the [GNU General Public License v3](LICENSE).

 ---